sweeneybobusa/hello-world/README.md

 # Hello World

 Trying for simplicity.
-Was going to go all out and make this a foundation site but computer woes (setting up a new laptop is fun!) and an office move has me a bit frazzled.
+Was going to go all out and make this a foundation site but an unexpected office move and setting up a new laptop has me a bit frazzled.

-The index.html is just a quick intro to who I am and if I have time I'll add more to the file such as css and a bit more snazziness.
+The index.html is just a "quick" intro to who I am and if I have time I'll add more to the file such as css and a bit more snazziness.